ebbarbosa/BluePrism.WordLadder/README.md

 # BluePrism.WordLadder

-## This is a command line written in C# to solve a Word Ladder.
+## This is a console program written in C# to solve a Word Ladder.

-### First version is using a Graph algorithm.# BluePrism.WordLadder
+### First version is using a Graph algorithm.